FUenal/Azure-SOC-Honey-Net/README.md

 ## Conclusion

-In conclusion, I set up a compact, but effective honeynet using Microsoft Azure's robust cloud infrastructure.
-Microsoft Sentinel was then utilized to trigger alerts and generate incidents based on the logs ingested from the implemented watch lists.
-Baseline metrics were recorded in the unprotected environment before the implementation of any security controls.
-Following this, a range of security measures were enforced to fortify the network against potential threats.
-Upon implementation of these controls, another set of measurements was taken.
+In summary, I established a concise yet robust honeynet using Microsoft Azure's powerful cloud infrastructure.
+Microsoft Sentinel was then employed to trigger alerts and generate incidents based on logs from implemented watch lists.
+Initial metrics were recorded in the unprotected environment before introducing any security controls.
+Subsequently, a variety of security measures were implemented to strengthen the network against potential threats.
+After the application of these controls, additional measurements were taken.

-The comparison of pre- and post-implementation metrics demonstrated a significant reduction in security events and incidents, which highlights the effectiveness of the enforced security controls.
-It's important to mention that if the network's resources were extensively engaged by regular users, it's plausible that a higher number of security events and alerts could have been produced within the 24-hour timeframe post-security control implementation.
+Comparing pre- and post-implementation metrics revealed a substantial decrease in security events and incidents, underscoring the effectiveness of the implemented security controls.
+It's noteworthy to acknowledge that if the network resources were actively used by regular users, a higher number of security events and alerts might have occurred within the 24-hour period following the implementation of security controls.